7 Facebook Video Ad Hacks You Should Know

 According to Facebook’s research, consumers were 23% more likely to remember a brand if it was shown between 1-3 seconds.
 There is then a 10% dropoff to 13% if the brand was featured after 4 seconds.
 And of course, if the brand wasn’t revealed/showcased, it dropped off even further.

-#4 – Place Call to Actions in the Middle of Your Ad
+4. Place Calls to Action in the Middle of Your Ad

-According to recent data, advertisers who place their call to actions (CTAs) in the middle of a video tend to perform much better than those who place them at the beginning or end.
+According to recent data, advertisers who place their calls to action (CTAs) in the middle of a video tend to perform much better than those who place them at the beginning or end.

 It looks something like this: